markkolich/spray-servlet-webapp/README.md

 See the <a href="https://github.com/JamesEarlDouglas/xsbt-web-plugin/wiki">xsbt-web-plugin wiki</a> for all of the gory details on managing the development servlet container from SBT.

-In SBT, run `package` to build a deployable WAR for your favorite Servlet container.
+To build a deployable WAR for your favorite Servlet container, run `package` in SBT.

     spray-servlet-webapp:1.0> package
     ...